Copyright infringement: Legality of downloading

 To an extent, copyright law in some countries permits downloading copyright-protected content for personal, noncommercial use.
 Examples include Canada and European Union (EU) member states like Poland.

-The personal copying exemption in the copyright law of EU member states stems from the Information Society Directive of 2001, which is generally devised to allow EU members to enact laws permitting making copies without authorisation, as long as they are for personal, noncommercial use.
-The Directive was not intended to legitimise file-sharing, but rather the common practice of space shifting copyright-protected content from a legally purchased CD (for example) to certain kinds of devices and media, provided rights holders are compensated and no copy protection measures are circumvented.
+The personal copying exemption in the copyright law of EU member states stems from the Information Society Directive of 2001, which is generally devised to allow EU members to enact laws permitting making copies without authorization, as long as they are for personal, noncommercial use.
+The Directive was not intended to legitimize file-sharing, but rather the common practice of space shifting copyright-protected content from a legally purchased CD (for example) to certain kinds of devices and media, provided rights holders are compensated and no copy protection measures are circumvented.
 Rights-holder compensation takes various forms, depending on the country, but is generally either a levy on "recording" devices and media, or a tax on the content itself.
 In some countries, such as Canada, the applicability of such laws to copying onto general-purpose storage devices like computer hard drives, portable media players, and phones, for which no levies are collected, has been the subject of debate and further efforts to reform copyright law.

-In some countries, the personal copying exemption explicitly requires that the content being copied be obtained legitimately (i.e. from authorised sources, not file-sharing networks).
+In some countries, the personal copying exemption explicitly requires that the content being copied be obtained legitimately (i.e. from authorized sources, not file-sharing networks).
 In April 2014, the Court of Justice of the European Union ruled that "national legislation which makes no distinction between private copies made from lawful sources and those made from counterfeited or pirated sources cannot be tolerated."